Anne Claude de Caylus

 Anne Claude de Tubières-Grimoard de Pestels de Lévis, comte de Caylus, marquis d'Esternay, baron de Bransac (Anne Claude Philippe; 31 October 1692 – 5 September 1765), was a French antiquarian, proto-archaeologist and man of letters.

 Born in Paris, he was the eldest son of Lieutenant-General Anne de Tubières, comte de Caylus.
 His mother, Marthe-Marguerite de Villette de Mursay, comtesse de Caylus (1673–1729), was the daughter of vice-admiral Philippe, Marquis de Villette-Mursay.

 His younger brother was Charles de Tubières de Caylus, who became a naval officer and governor of Martinique.

-He was a cousin of Mme de Maintenon, who brought Marthe-Marguerite up like her own daughter.
+He was a cousin of Madame de Maintenon, who brought Marthe-Marguerite up like her own daughter.
 Marthe-Marguerite wrote valuable Souvenirs of the court of Louis XIV; these were edited by Voltaire (1770), and by many later editors.

 Career

 While a young man, Caylus distinguished himself in the campaigns of the French army, from 1709 to 1714.
-After the peace of Rastatt (1714) he spent some time in travelling in Italy, Greece, the Levant, England and Germany, and devoted much attention to the study and collection of antiquities.
+After the peace of Rastatt (1714) he spent some time in travelling in Italy, Greece, the Levant, England, and Germany, and devoted much attention to the study and collection of antiquities.
 He became an active member of the Académie royale de peinture et de sculpture and of the Académie des Inscriptions.
 Chief among his antiquarian works must be the profusely illustrated Recueil d'antiquités égyptiennes, étrusques, grecques, romaines et gauloises (6 vols., Paris, 1752–1755), (Note: Caylus website (French).) which was mined by the designers of Neoclassical arts for the rest of the century.
 His Numismata Aurea Imperatorum Romanorum, treats only the gold coinage of the Roman emperors, those worthy of collection by a grand seigneur.
 His concentration on the object itself marked a step towards modern connoisseurship, and in his Mémoire (1755) on the method of encaustic painting, the ancient technique of painting with wax as a medium mentioned by Pliny the Elder, he claimed to have rediscovered the method.
 Denis Diderot, who was no friend to Caylus, maintained that the proper method had been found by J.-B. Bachelier.